Get E-Book

 const parsed = parseEnv(raw);

-At that point you have data, not global state.
-You can inspect keys, reject unknown names, merge objects, coerce values, and only then decide what the application should receive.
+Now you have data, not global state.
+You can inspect keys, reject unknown names, merge objects, convert values, and decide what the application should receive.

 const base = parseEnv(readFileSync(".env", "utf8"));